 Closing / Call to action

-If you need an experienced mouth dr in Walnut Creek CA for wisdom teeth, implants, jaw surgery, or facial trauma, book a consultation to review imaging and get a personalized plan.
-Contact Ali Alijanian, DDS to discuss advanced implant and surgical care and to learn if his practice is right for your needs.
+If you need an experienced oral surgeon in Walnut Creek, CA, for wisdom teeth, dental implants, jaw surgery, or facial trauma, book a consultation to review imaging and get a personalized plan.
+Contact Ali Alijanian, DDS, to discuss advanced implant and surgical care and to learn if his practice is right for your needs.

 Share: